 Rates of Change

 Attrition, hiring and promotion rates are averages of yearly changes in the proportion of women and men by level.
 For each year, this represents one transition, the time between the end of one year and the beginning of the next.
 If there are four years of data, for instance, there are three transitions: one between years 1 and 2, one between years 2 and 3 and one between years 3 and 4.
 The average of these three transitions is the rate.
-Thus, if 10 of 50 male Full Professors leave after year one (.20), 8 of 40 male Full Professors leave after year two (.16) and no male Full Professors leave at the end of year three (.00), the average attrition rate for male Full Professors is: (0.20+0.16+0.00)/3 = 0.12.
+Thus, if 10 of 50 male Full Professors leave after year one (.20), 8 of 40 male Full Professors leave after year two (.16) and 0 out of 45 male Full Professors leave at the end of year three (.00), the average attrition rate for male Full Professors over the three years is: the total number who left (10+8+0=18) divided by the total number of male full professors (50+40+45=135), which produces an attrition rate of 18/135=0.133.
 Table 1 shows the department’s historical attrition, hiring and promotion rates: the average of eleven transition rates by gender by level calculated at the end of each year.

 Table 1